-- When you first get your dish clean it with warm water only.
+- When you first get your terracotta dish (Römertopf clay) clean it with warm water only.

-- Do not use soaps as they can block pores and affect the taste of the food cooked in the dish.
+- Do not use soaps as they can block pores and affect the taste of the food that is cooked in the dish.

 - Always place terracotta cookware in a cold oven (filled with your prepared dough), then set your desired temperature.
 This is to avoid cracks and breakage in your dish.